Children's Comprehensive Bible Question Quiz

 c.
 Dust of the Earth.

-c.
-God created Adam from the dust of the earth and called him man.
+God created Adam from the dust of the earth.

 -